MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Utility/ConvertFrom-Json.md

 The command uses the Select-Object cmdlet to get all of the properties of the **DateTime** object.
 It uses the **ConvertTo-Json** cmdlet to convert the **DateTime** object to a JSON-formatted string and the **ConvertFrom-Json** cmdlet to convert the JSON-formatted string to a JSON object..

-### Example 2: Get JSON strings from a web service and convert them to Windows PowerShell objects
+### Example 2: Get JSON strings from a web service and convert them to PowerShell objects

 ```powershell
 # Ensures that Invoke-WebRequest uses TLS 1.2